leinelissen/oocsi-pizzamail/README.md

   size(100, 100);

   // Setup OOCSI
-  OOCSI oocsi = new OOCSI(this, "Your-name", "oocsi.id.tue.nl");
+  OOCSI oocsi = new OOCSI(this, "Harry", "oocsi.id.tue.nl");

-  // Subscribe to your own channel, so you will be able to receive responses by the PizzaMail server oocsi.subscribe("Your-name", "eventHandler");
+  // Subscribe to your own channel, so you will be able to receive replies to emails you sent oocsi.subscribe("Harry", "eventHandler");

-  // Start sending an OOCSI message oocsi
+  // Start sending an OOCSI call
+  OOCSICall call = oocsi
-    // We listen to the PizzaMail channel .channel("PizzaMail")
+    // We call the PizzaMail handler with a 10s timeout .call("PizzaMail", 10000)
-    // To whom do you want to send an email?
+    // We send an email to someone
-    .data("to", "lei.nelissen94@gmail.com")
+    .data("to", "do-not-reply@definitelynotspam.com")
-    // What is the subject of your email?
+    // With a certain subject
     .data("subject", "Party at my house!")
-    // What is the content of your email?
+    // And some email content
     .data("content", "Free pizza and beer.
-Everyone is invited.")
+Everyone is invited.");

+  // We send the call and wait for a response call.sendAndWait();

+  // When a new response is received if(call.hasResponse()){
-    // Send the email! 🍕
+    // Read the new response
-    .send();
+    OOCSIEvent response = call.getFirstResponse();
+    println("Response received!");

+    // Check if the email was successfully sent if(response.getBoolean("success", false) == true){
+      println("The email was sent!");
     }
+  } else {
+    // If no response is received, there probably is not PizzaMail bot active println("Sending email timed out...");
+  }
+}

-void eventHandler(OOCSIEvent event){
+// Here we listen for replies to emails we have sent void eventHandler(OOCSIEvent event){
-    // Output any response received from the PizzaMail server System.out.println("Received a new message from PizzaMail:");
+    // Output any replies we have received from the PizzaMail server!
+    System.out.println("Received a new message from PizzaMail:");
     System.out.println("Message: " + event.getString("message"));
     System.out.println("Success: " + event.getString("success"));